-If you are a long-term resident of Hong Kong you are probably deemed a permanent resident for tax purposes.
-Should you move and become resident, your tax affairs will come under the jurisdiction of your country of residence.
+If you are a long-term resident of Hong Kong you have probably been deemed a permanent resident for tax purposes.
+Should you move and become a resident, your tax affairs will come under the jurisdiction of your country of residence.

 Crypto financial services in Hong Kong